wojtas99/AccountCreator/README.md

 # AccountCreator
-Simple Account Creator that uses pyQT GUI and it is connected with SQL Server.
+Account Creator that uses pyQT GUI and it is connected with SQL Server.
 Main goal of this project was :
 - Create Account Maker with GUI.
 - Accounts name and e-mails are saved in dataBase Server.